-- Volunteer Form (only completed if interested in volunteering at the school)
+- Volunteer Form (only complete if interested in volunteering at the school)

 - Individualized Education Plan or 504 Plan (if applicable)

-What documents are acceptable as a proof of residency?Acceptable proof of residency documents must be dated, include the parent/guardian’s name, and must support the current address we have on file at the school.
+What documents are acceptable as a proof of residency?Acceptable proof of residency documents must be dated and include the parent/guardian’s name.

 My child has been accepted to multiple schools managed by National Heritage Academies.
 Will enrollment paperwork transfer to each school?